This post may contain affiliate links (read more)

-Even with these costs added on, it was still significantly cheaper than the £6,000 we were quoted for 30 guests at the country house.
+Even with these costs, it was still significantly cheaper than quote of £6,000 for 30 guests at the country house.
 Of course, the country house was beautiful – there is no denying that.
-And I’m sure other brides would die at the thought of getting married on a racecourse, but I was fine with it and it suited us as a couple.
+And I’m sure other brides would die at the thought of a wedding on a racecourse, but it didn’t bother me in the slightest.
 We wanted a fun, memorable day and that is exactly what we got.

-We did the decorating of the venue ourselves with help from family and friends, and decided the areas that we were not going to waste money on (fresh flowers, traditional cake and fancy stationery) and where we would splurge (photographer).
+We did the decorating of the venue ourselves with help from family and friends.
+Areas that we were not going to waste money on were fresh flowers, traditional cake and fancy stationery.
+But a priority for us was a photographer.

 The day rolled around with minimal stress and I can honestly say I don’t think I became a Bridezilla once.
 The whole planning process and the day itself ran smoothly without any major hiccups and I was fairly laidback throughout it all.

-The weather was glorious for the end of October and we managed to get outside in the sun for some beautiful shots on the racecourse itself.
+The weather was glorious for the end of October.
+We even managed to get outside in the sun for some beautiful shots on the racecourse itself.

 Despite only having 8 months to plan it all, and do all the DIY.
 We did it.
 And for only just over £8,000.

-The only cost I haven’t included in my numbers is the vintage double-decker bus as this was a surprise Luke had arranged for me (I was intending to just go in a car as we had to be on site to meet the registrar before the guests arrived anyway, so there wasn’t going to be a grand entrance).
+The only cost I haven’t included in my numbers is the vintage double-decker bus.
+This was a surprise for me from Luke.
+I was intending to just go in a car as we had to be on site to meet the registrar before the guests anyway, so there wasn’t going to be a grand entrance.